umbraco/rfcs/packages/0018-package-format.md

 - Automatically check for upgrades and notify users with the right permissions
 - Check for references in other content / schema when trying to uninstall something and warn the user
 - Add option on uninstall to choose whether to uninstall the Umbraco content & schema
-- Ideas to further improve and add to the suggested package actions
+- Ideas to further improve and add to the suggested package migrations

 ## Unresolved Issues

-The answers that we are hoping to get from the community & Umbraco HQ is:
+This RFC is mostly a feature plan for what we want to do.
+Some of the features we are unsure of how they should be done.

 ## Related RFCs

-List any other related RFCs.
-Provide links where you can.
+* There are no related RFCs

 ## Contributors